**We are hiring for a Professional Research Assistant position in the Metabolomics Core. Please see our job posting for more information and to apply.

-The goal of the Proteomics Facility is to provide investigators with the capabilities to identify, characterize and quantify the proteins present in tissues, cells and biological fluids.
-Through the development of advanced methods, the Facility aims to assist members with solving difficult or previously intractable problems in biomedical research.
-Methods for protein and peptide isolation, separations, quantification, identification and bioinformatics analysis, together with expert guidance in study design, are integrated into expertise offered by the Facility.
-The Facility has access to several analytical technologies thereby allowing investigators to adopt multiple strategies and to independently verify their findings.
-The Facility also provides training in proteomics analysis and experimental design.
+The goal of the UC Denver School of Medicine's Biological Mass Spectrometry Facility is to provide investigators with the capabilities to identify, characterize, and quantify biomolecules present in tissues, cells, and biological fluids.
+The facility houses both Proteomics and Metabolomics Cores, and aims to assist members with solving difficult or previously intractable problems in biomedical research.
+Methods for biomolecule isolation, separation, quantification, identification and bioinformatics analysis, together with expert guidance in study design, are integrated into expertise offered by the Facility.
+Our access to diverse analytical technologies thereby allows investigators to adopt multiple strategies and to independently verify their findings.

-The facility is a collaborative research resource that balances applied proteomics research with the development of new and improved methods for protein identification and quantification.
-The facility encourages collaborations that apply the tools of proteomics to biomedical research.
-Prospective users are encouraged to contact Dr. Monika Dzieciatkowska, Dr. Kirk Hansen or Dr. Mark Duncan.
+The facility is a collaborative research resource that balances applied MS-based "omics" research with the development of new and improved methods for the identification and quantification of proteins, peptides, and metabolites in a multitude of complex systems.
+The facility encourages collaborations that apply the tools of proteomics and/or metabolomics to biomedical research.
+Prospective users are encouraged to contact Dr. Monika Dzieciatkowska or Dr. Julie Haines.

-The Proteomics Facility is housed within the Mass Spectrometry Research Center on the ground floor of RC-1 South at the Anschutz Medical Campus.
+The Proteomics and Metabolomics Cores are housed within the School of Medicine Biological Mass Spectrometry Facility on the ground floor of RC-1 South at the Anschutz Medical Campus.
+(Room L18-1303)